 Our green and slightly frothy Pea & Mint Old Cuban arrives and we stare at it quizzically.
 Aaron explains that Takamaka white rum has been infused with garden peas, before being muddled with mint, sugar and lime, and topped up with champagne.
 The result is a refresh and slightly zingy cocktail that is the perfect palate cleanser to banish the worries of our hectic day and get us in the mood for tonight’s festivities.

 Next up is the Crystal Clear Cuba Libre – a rum and coke that looks like a glass of water!
-Aaron explains that this is not in fact magic, but the result of the team redistilling coca cola through a rote evap, before reading the acid and sugar (which the process removes) and mixing this transparent liquid with rum and sparkling water.
-The flavour of the Cuba Libre is very light with an essence of lime; the coke flavour comes as an aftertaste and is nicely subtle, giving a chance for the true character of the rum to shine through.
+Aaron explains that this is not in fact magic, but the result of the team redistilling Coca Cola through a rote evap, before reintroducing the acid and sugar (which the process removes) and mixing this transparent liquid with rum and sparkling water.
+The flavour of the Cuba Libre is very light with an essence of lime; the Coke flavour comes as an aftertaste and is nicely subtle, giving a chance for the true character of the rum to shine through.
 This is a very elegant and sophisticated bevvy that is dangerously drinkable and whose high alcohol content is hidden behind its crystal clear appearance and general quaffability.

 Before bidding farewell to the team and meandering out of the bar, we catch up with Jamie to see how his night has gone.

 “Yeah it’s gone really well!
 The turnout has been great and everyone’s enjoyed the drinks.
 It was great fun working with Aaron and the Oblix team to make some really innovative Tiki style drinks.
 Tiki is all about escapism so it meant we could be playful.
 It was fun seeing everyone’s reactions to our Crystal Clear Cuba Libre as it wasn’t what they expected to taste.”